Deepesh23alpha/todo_list_react/README.md

 The following dependencies are used in this project:

-- react: ^16.0.0
+- react
-- react-dom: ^16.0.0
+- react-dom
-- react-toastify: ^8.0.0
+- react-toastify

-- You can find the complete list of dependencies with their versions in the package.json file.
+You can find the complete list of dependencies with their versions in the package.json file.

 ## API

 The application uses the JSONPlaceholder API to fetch and update tasks.
 The API endpoint used is: https://jsonplaceholder.typicode.com/todos

+## Installation & Run:

+To run this project on your system follow the following steps:

+- Get the code on your system.
+- Open Terminal on your pc and go to the root folder of project.
+- Run the command 'npm install' in terminal to install all the dependencies required for the project.
+- After complete installation, run the command 'npm start' in your terminal.
+- To see the output, serach for http://localhost:3000/ in your web browser.